informatica-unica/lip/expr/boolexpr/README.md

 ## Project setup

-To start, create a new project named `boolexpr` by launching the following command from your working directory:
+To start, create a new project named `boolexpr` by launching the following command from the `expr` directory:
 ```bash
 dune init proj boolexpr
 ```